Our Community, Our Health

 September 27, 2018: Multiple Sclerosis: A Revolution in the Making

-Join us for the 20th national Our Community, Our Health town hall on September 27th, as our panel from the University of Southern California, the University of Florida, and the National Multiple Sclerosis Society gather to discuss the advances in care and treatment of Multiple Sclerosis (MS).
+Panelists from the University of Southern California, the University of Florida, and the National Multiple Sclerosis Society gathered to discuss the advances in care and treatment of Multiple Sclerosis (MS).

 - What does the recent gene therapy discovery mean for current and future MS patients?